keu/docs/concepts/scheduling-in-airflow.md

 ---
-title: "DAG scheduling and timetables"
+title: "DAG scheduling and timetables in Airflow"
 sidebar_label: "DAG scheduling and timetables"
 description: "How to schedule DAGs"
 id: scheduling-in-airflow